abhira0/ncsu-ip-p1/README.md

 This will generate an Excel file (`results.xlsx`) with the compiled results.

-## Important Notes for BitTorrent

-- The seeder must be started before any clients
-- The seeder needs to remain running during all client downloads
-- The seeder program automatically tracks when all three clients have completed a download
-- Magnet links are unique for each file and seeding session
-- The seeder automatically handles restarting the torrent for multiple runs

 ## BitTorrent Tracker Details
 The BitTorrent protocol requires a tracker to coordinate communication between peers.
 In this implementation: